dfuse-io/docs/content/guides/eosio/tutorials/_index.md

 protocol: EOS
 ---

-In this section, you will find the list of tutorials currently written, alowing you to easily map your use case to one or more dfuse concepts under a concrete code repository.
+In this section, you will find the list of tutorials currently written, allowing you to easily map your use case to one or more dfuse concepts under a concrete code repository.